How to make a Gantt Chart in Excel? And In Ganttic?

 - Add another series with "+".
 Choose "Duration" column as the Name,"duration values" as the Y values;

 5. Stacked Bar Chart Appears.
-Do not worry if it looks slightly different from a Gantt Chart since it is a general Stacked Bar.
-To make it look like a real Gantt Chart, we will format it a bit:
+Don't worry if it looks slightly different from a Gantt Chart since it is a general Stacked Bar.
+To make it look like a real Gantt Chart, we'll need to format it a bit:

-6. Getting Gantt Chart beginning to the right starting point (as the earliest task start date)
+6. Getting the Gantt Chart to begin from the right starting point ( the earliest task start date)

 This move makes half of the previous graphical info in the data series transparent.

-8. Gantt Chart is there!
-General “Stacked Bar” finally looks like The Gantt Chart and gets Henry Gantt's approval.
-Feel free to customize it to your favorite or your company colors.
-It is your option to keep the chart legend or simply delete it.
-I would recommend to delete it.
+8. The Gantt Chart is complete!
+The general “Stacked Bar” finally looks like a Gantt Chart that would get Henry Gantt's approval.
+Feel free to customize it with your favorite color or your company’s color scheme.
+It’s up to you to keep the chart legend or simply delete it.
+Personally, I recommend deleting it.

 Great job!
-Now you can save it as a template to have a nice Gantt chart template to use.
+Now you can even save it as a template.
+That way you’ll have a nice Gantt Chart template to use.

 Customize Your Gantt Chart

-Now you see your project and action flow way better!
+Now you can see your project and action flow way better!
 If you have a lot of data, some extra info might be helpful to get everything under control.
-Or maybe you have some favorite color to prefer better than Microsoft Excel Default colors?
-It is actually possible to customize your chart by changing colors and adding a bit of information using the Chart Design tab.
+Or maybe you have a color which you prefer to Microsoft Excel’s Default options?
+It is actually possible to customize your chart by changing its colors or adding a bit of information using the Chart Design tab.